openrocket/openrocket-database/README.md

    * If you are defining a nose cone and load one from the database with a different shape, the shape dropdown doesn't update and the displayed mass doesn't recompute.
 I haven't verified it, but this may also be a bug with transitions.
-   * UI part selection dialog expands poorly, only 1/3 of the area gets used for the main table
    * UI doesn't visually distinguish between component intrinsic attributes and parameters related to their placement or use in the design like relative position, radial position, etc.
-   * The filter field in the parts selection UI defaults to near zero width (on Mac at least)
-   * UI doesn't remember last size of the parts selection dialogs, you have to resize every time
    * Duplicating a part, whether by copy/paste or by creating a 2nd one attached to the same parent component, always puts them right on top of each other.
 That is useful for items that are going to be distributed radially about the centerline like cluster motor tubes, but not helpful for centering rings, launch lugs, and bulkheads.
-   * Packing diameter of parachutes, streamers and shock cords should default to the ID of the parent body tube, and packing length of streamers should default to the width of the streamer.
+   * Packing length of streamers should default to the width of the streamer.
    * Relative (axial) position and radial position of components really should be on the same tab.